-The term Leave refers to absence or a vacation from work.
-Technically, it is a term used to describe a period of time that one has to be away from primary job while maintaining the status of employee.
+The term Leave refers to the absence or a vacation from work.
+Technically, it is a term used to describe a period of time that one has to be away from the primary job while maintaining the status of the employee.
 This term is in contrast to normal periods away from the workplace such as vacations, holidays and sabbaticals.

 Every organization needs a leave policy that is tailored to its need and culture.
 There are also statutory rules from the government that need to be taken into consideration.
 A good leave policy is simple, easy to administer, fair to all employees and compliant with the statutory requirements.
 Employees need to be made aware of the Leave Policy.
 HR has to ensure that the same should be accessible to them when they want to check for availing of any leave.

 Once you have identified the types of leave an employee can take, you need to define various rules for each leave type.

 - Grant/entitlement quantum of leave to be granted, how often and when.

 - Availing rules how often an employee can avail a leave, limits, restrictions, etc.